NBFIP: Frequently Asked Questions

 If you have an EQIP contract, past or present, you will not be disqualified.
 Please provide your current verified EQIP agreements with NRCS in your application as an additional attachment.
 You must agree that you will not accept incentive dollars above the full cost of implementing your project.

 Please note: Applicants that can treat additional acres by combining incentive dollars from multiple incentives programs will earn higher points in the application review process.
 Express that this is your plan in your application.

 Yes, projects are required to comply with CEQA (California Environmental Quality Act).
 The RCD in your county will act as the lead agency.
 Projects will be required to avoid impacts to cultural and biological resources.
 In order to comply with this requirement, an assessment of impacts to sensitive species (query of the California Natural Diversity Database) and archaeological/cultural resources (archaeological records request from the Northwest Information Center) will be required prior to project implementation.
 The responsibility of fulfilling the CNDDB search is on your county’s RCD.
-The responsibility of covering the costs of associated archaeological records requests and permits for implementation is on the applicant.
+Costs associated with necessary archaeological records requests and/or surveys will be covered by the program, if applicant is awarded.
 Projects will also be required to follow general avoidance guidelines that are outlined in the prescriptions document.

 The following two resources can be utilized for locating disadvantaged and severely disadvantaged communities: